CSCfi/csc-user-guide/docs/support/wn/comp-new.md

 ## Mahti has small GPUs available for interactive work, 5.3.2024

-Four (4) A100 GPUs on Mahti have been split into a total of 28 smaller GPUs with a fraction of the compute and memory capacity of the full A100 GPUs.
+Four (4) A100 GPUs on Mahti have been split into a total of 28 smaller GPUs with a fraction of the compute and memory capacity of a full A100 GPU.
 These a100_1g.5gb GPUs have one seventh of the compute power of one A100 GPU and in total 5 GB of memory.
 These are useful for interactive work, courses and for code development, and are also available via the [web interface](../../computing/webinterface/index.md#partitions-and-resources).